AbizerS10/WeatherApp-Project/README.md

 # You can search the weather of your town in this app.
+This app is developed with JavaScript and designed using ReactJS.